-The FI analysis of a two-level system provides a model to identify the behavior of FI that contributed by absorption.
+The FI analysis of a two-level system provides a model to identify the contribution of the absorption to the behavior of FI.
 We find the limitation and structure of FI in the two-level system in both quantum and classical methods.
-An interesting problem is that when the system becomes a $\Lambda$-type system ($\Omega_c\neq0$), the spectrum is not only contributed by absorption but also the transparency, which makes the spectrum becomes a mixture of ATS and EIT.
+Interestingly, when the system becomes a $\Lambda$-type system ($\Omega_c\neq0$), the spectrum is not only derived from the absorption but also the transparency, which makes it become a mixture of ATS and EIT.

-In the next section, we start to analyze a $\Lambda$-type system.
-We recognize and classify the composition of FI then further find the limitation of QEF in the $\Lambda$-type system.
+In the next section, we analyze a $\Lambda$-type system to recognize and classify the composition of FI then further find the limitation of QEF in a $\Lambda$-type system.